LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/meshing_ITER.rst

 Saving the grid parameters
 --------------------------

-If you wish to remember the settings change you made, click the :guilabel:`SaveChoice` button.
-The grid parameters are then written in the **carre.dat** file.
-If you wish to re-use these parameters, skip the ``Prepare`` step in your next invocation of the carre script.
+If you want to save the changes you have made to the settings, click on the button :guilabel:`SaveChoice`.
+The grid parameters are then written to the **carre.dat** file.
+If you want to reuse these parameters, skip the step ``Prepare`` the next time you call the carre script.

 It is good to also check the :guilabel:`SaveChoice` check box, so it is noted that the grid parameters were changed.